canonical/brand-store-documentation/create-ubuntu-core-image.rst

     The timestamp for model assertion MUST be after the date of the model signing key being registered.

 Log in to the web dashboard as ``{{CUSTOMER_ADMIN_EMAIL}}`` (because it has the Admin role on the ``{{CUSTOMER_DEVICEVIEW_NAME}}`` store), access the `View and manage snaps <https://snapcraft.io/admin>`_ page.
-Use the “Include snap” dialog to ensure that all snaps listed in the model assertion but published in the Global store (like pc-kernel in this case) get included in your Dedicated Snap Store.
-The core, core18, core20, core22, core24 and snapd packages are included automatically and cannot be removed.
+Use the “Include snap” dialog to ensure that all snaps listed in the model assertion but published in the Global Snap Store (like pc-kernel in this case) get included in your Dedicated Snap Store.
+The core, core18, core20, core22, core24 and snapd snaps are included automatically and cannot be removed.

 .. image:: /.sphinx/images/core-22-add-snap.png